dw/csvmonkey/README.md

 Requires a CPU supporting Intel SSE4.2 and a C++11 compiler that bundles `smmintrin.h`.

 It still requires a ton of work.
-For now it's mostly toy code
+For now it's mostly toy code.

+As of writing, csvmonkey very comfortably leads
+<a href="https://bitbucket.org/ewanhiggs/csv-game">Ewan Higg's csv-game</a>
+microbenchmark of 24 CSV file parsers.

 ## Python Usage